startling/small-linux/small_linux.md

 > make: *** [busybox_unstripped] Error 1
 > ````
 >
 > Because of this, i'm going to need to do a silly lazy hack later.
-If you want to try compiling statically yourself, though, feel free to -- the menu option is `Busybox settings --> Build Options --> Build Busybox as a static binary`.
+If you want to try compiling statically yourself, though, feel free to -- the menu option is `Busybox settings -->`, `Build Options -->`, `Build Busybox as a static binary`.

 ## references: